knudmoeller/verbannte-buecher-extended/README.md

 The linking between entries in the original list and resources in the GND was done in the Coding Da Vinci project.
 The result is fantastic and I imagine very useful for people interested in the list, but there are errors in the data.
 Usually such errors are wrong links, where a publication from the list was connected to something that is not actually the same in GND.
 Because the JSON-LD conversion script uses this data, the resulting JSON-LD data will have the same errors.
 The hope is that, over time, these errors can be detected and corrected, and new versions of the JSON-LD list will be released.

 If you find errors, let us know here on github via by posting an issue.
 Pull requests are also highly welcome.
-Ideally, if you want to fix an error, try to fix it in the source data files in [/data/source](data/source).
+Ideally, if you want to fix an error, try to fix it in the source data files in [data/source](data/source).

 ## Running the Transformation Scripts

-The transformation scripts in [/lib](lib) are writte in Ruby.
+The transformation scripts in [lib](lib) are written in Ruby.
 To install their dependencies, you can use [bundler](https://bundler.io).

 If you haven't already installed bundler, do: